J-cabin/SATGL/docs/source/get_started/quick_start.rst

 >>>>>>>>>>>>>>>>>>>>>>

 Firstly, you need to prepare and load data before running a model.
 To help users quickly get start, SATGL has some build-in cnf dataset and you can directly use it.
-However, if you want to use other datasets, you can read **refref** for more information.
+However, if you want to use other datasets, you can read :ref:`data-introduction` for more information.

 Then, you need to set data config for data loading.
 You can create a yaml file called neurosat.yaml and write the following settings: